 Uber upended the global, $100 billion taxi market, achieving a valuation of nearly $70 billion, with an app that hails a car at the touch of a button.
 But the company still struggles to recruit and retain the more than 1.5 million drivers worldwide who make that business possible.

-The auto dealers Uber partners with target people with poor credit who otherwise might not be able to buy a car or get a loan.
 It has attracted them with hefty signup bonuses and the promise of good pay, then cut rates and increased its own commission.
 It has advertised “being your own boss” but glossed over the fact that independent contractors don’t get benefits or a guaranteed minimum wage.
 Uber has been sued repeatedly by drivers who allege they were misclassified as contractors rather than employees.
 It settled with the US Federal Trade Commission earlier this year for misleading drivers about their potential earnings.
 It paid back tens of millions of dollars to drivers in New York City in May after admitting it for years shortchanged them on wages.

 In recent months, Uber’s treatment of drivers has been almost completely forgotten amid a series of internal scandals.
 The company has lost nearly a dozen top executives so far this year, including founder and CEO Travis Kalanick, following multiple allegations of sexual harassment and workplace misconduct.
 It fired more than 20 employees as the result of a harassment probe in early June.
 Kalanick stepped down on June 20 after five major shareholders demanded his immediate resignation.
 He has retained a seat on Uber’s board of directors.